SCAR IVN USECHE

 The influence of science, technology and industry on the Spanish literature and culture.

-The possible connections between mathematical thought and the religion-science tension in nineteenth-century Spain.
+The appropriation of mathematical concepts in debates over the religion-science tension in nineteenth-century Spain.

 MEMBERSHIP IN PROFESSIONAL ORGANIZATIONS